songhan/SqueezeNet-Deep-Compression/README.md

 # SqueezeNet-Deep-Compression
 This is the 660KB compressed SqueezeNet, which is 363x smaller as AlexNet but has the same accuracy as AlexNet.
+There is an even smaller version which is only 470KB.
+It requires some effort to materialize since each weight is 6-bits.

 # Usage